dganesan/mhealth-course/chapter3-activityrecognition/ch3-detection-vs-classification.md

     - **Similarity-based Features:** Methods like Dynamic Time Warping (DTW) can help in understanding the similarity between two temporal sequences, useful in matching activity patterns.
     - **Others:** Depending on the application, features capturing peak values, zero-crossings, or wavelet-based characteristics might also be of interest.

 3. **Model Training:** Having extracted a plethora of features, the next step is model training, where algorithms learn the mapping between these features and the corresponding activity labels.

-    - **Algorithmic Diversity:** Machine learning offers a diverse range of algorithms tailored for varied needs:
+There are many machine learning algorithms but we will look at a few simpler ones in this class.
 	- **Decision Trees (DT):** Simple yet effective, DTs can classify data based on certain decision rules.
 	- **Random Forests (RF):** An ensemble of DTs, RFs offer improved accuracy and robustness.
-        - **Deep Learning:** If blessed with copious amounts of data, neural networks and deep learning models can unearth intricate patterns beyond the reach of traditional algorithms.

-4. **Prediction:** The trained model can now be downloaded to a smartphone or smartwatch for performing real-time prections.

-    - **Real-world Implementation:** Think of your smartphone or smartwatch telling you you've been sitting too long or congratulating you on that intense running session.
-These devices, equipped with inertial sensors, employ the trained classification models to offer these insights in real-time, enhancing user experience and promoting healthy behaviors.
+4. **Prediction:** The trained model can now be downloaded to a smartphone or smartwatch for performing real-time predictions.
+For example, think of your smartphone or smartwatch telling you you've been sitting too long or congratulating you on that intense running session.
+These devices, equipped with inertial sensors, can leverage the classification models that you have trained to offer these insights in real-time, enhancing user experience and promoting healthy behaviors.

 ### Summing Up